peluz/specification-instructions/README.md

     - Run rat_eval.ipynb
 - Script 'significance_testing.py' runs the significance tests.

+## Model's generations
+- All model generations are available in the "results" folder
+- All ChatGPT responses are available in the "responses" folder

 ## Data notice
 - Our data folder contains the splits we use for the HateCheck data.
 The original suite can be found at https://github.com/paul-rottger/hatecheck-data and is distributed under a CC-BY-4.0 license.